leomenezessz/pyppium/docs/index.md

 # Welcome to Pyppium!

-Pyppium is a wrapper of Appium-Python-Client for cross mobile testing. :tada:
+Pyppium is a Appium-Python-Client wrapper for cross mobile testing. :tada:

 ## Project Motivation

-Pyppium has been mainly developed thinking in the *Quality Assurance* cross tests scenarios problems.
+Pyppium has been developed focusing on the cross tests scenarios *quality assurance*.

-Pyppium has been developed with a focus on *Quality Assurance* cross tests scenarios problems.
+***The most common issues are:***

-***Among them the most common problems are:***
+- :octicons-thumbsdown-16: - *A lot of conditionals along the tests.*

-:octicons-thumbsdown-16: *A lot of conditionals along the tests.*</br>
+- :octicons-thumbsdown-16: - *Duplicated screens to isolate the problem above.*
-:octicons-thumbsdown-16: *Duplicate of screens to isolate the problem above.*</br>
+- :octicons-thumbsdown-16: - *A BaseScreen or a Helper created to repeat scenarios.*

-:octicons-thumbsdown-16: *Add a baseScreen or a helper to repetitive waits scenarios.*</br>
+Pyppium can help you saving your time reducing complexity, increasing efficiency and also avoiding these boring and repetitive work problems.

-Pyppium to the rescue!
-You shall not waste any more time with this boring and repetitive work.
+## How it works

-## Philosophy
+Pyppium is based on a technical layer that abstracts some Appium behaviours to help in QA handling.

-Pyppium tries to work on the technical layer to abstract some Appium's behaviors to help on QA usability.
 With Pyppium you will see:

-:octicons-check-circle-16: *Screen Object Pattern with abstractions to fetch elements.*</br>
+ - :octicons-check-circle-16: *Screen Object Pattern with abstraction to fetch elements.*
-:octicons-check-circle-16: *Cross Mobile Testing focus, with utilities to aid with common problems.*</br>
+ - :octicons-check-circle-16: *Cross Mobile Testing focus with some utilities to commons problems.*
-:octicons-check-circle-16: *Focus on QA daily problems, like waits, configurations and boilerplates.*</br>
+ - :octicons-check-circle-16: *Focus on QA daily problems (like waits), configurations and some boilerplate.*

-## Especial Thanks
+## Special Thanks

- Pyppium makes use of many packages to try to deliver a good framework.
-And these packages are amazing, but this should go without saying!
+ Pyppium count on many packages for trying to deliver a good framework.
+And of course, these packages are amazing!

  - [Appium-Python-Client](https://pypi.org/project/Appium-Python-Client/)
  - [PyYAML](https://pypi.org/project/PyYAML/)